shiena/DominoesWithBricks/README.md

-# Ita
+# DominoesWithBricks

-emulate dominoes with bricks
+This is Dominoes with bricks emulated by unity.

 ![screenshot](screenshot.png)